meetbryce/unify/docs/INFORMATION_SCHEMA.md

 `schemata` table

-Lists schemas defined in the tenant database and annoates the adapter information for them.
+Lists schemas defined in the tenant database and annoates the connector information for them.

 type      | name                | type_or_spec    | comment
 ---------- --------------------- -----------------  ---------------------------------------------
-adapter     github                github_spec.yaml  Help on the Github adapter connection  github                github connection  jira                  jira              Connection to our JIRA instance connnection files                 LocalFileAdapter  Connection for importing/exporting files
+connector     github                github_spec.yaml  Help on the Github connector connection  github                github connection  jira                  jira              Connection to our JIRA instance connnection files                 LocalFileConnector  Connection for importing/exporting files

 `tables` table